buildbot/buildbot/master/docs/manual/concepts.rst

 through the Force Build form or :bb:cmdline:`sendchange`.
 Properties are discussed in detail in the :ref:`Build-Properties` section.

-Links
-#####

-..
-TODO: who is using 'links'? how is it being used?

-Finally, the Change might have a :attr:`links` list, which is intended to provide a list of URLs to a *viewcvs*-style web page that provides more detail for this Change, perhaps including the full file diffs.

 .. _Scheduling-Builds:

 Scheduling Builds